| Size | Price | Stock | Qty |

 |

-D-Alpha-tocopheryl polyethylene glycol 1000 succinate (Tocofersolan, Vedrop), has been developed in Europe as an orally bioavailable source of vitamin E in children suffering from cholestasis.
-Cholestasis is the reduction or stoppage of bile flow, either to impaired secretion by hepatocytes (liver cells) or obstruction,.
-Tocofersolan is a polyethylene glycol derivative of α-tocopherol and synthetic water-soluble version of [DB11251].
-Tocofersolan is an oral treatment of vitamin E deficiency due to digestive malabsorption in pediatric patients with congenital chronic cholestasis or hereditary chronic cholestasis.
-It was approved by the European Medicines Agency (EMA) in June 2009 under the market name Vedrop.
-Moreover, the agent is capable of demonstrating antioxidant effects that make it a popular component to include in cosmetics and pharmaceuticals as well.
-In addition to the above, tocofersolan has been studied as a promising application as an absorption enhancer in drug delivery [MSDS].
+D-α-Tocopherol polyethylene glycol 1000 succinate (Tocofersolan, Vedrop) has been developed in Europe as a highly bioavailable oral source of vitamin E for the treatment of cholestasis in children.
+Cholestasis is characterized by reduced or absent bile flow, which may be caused by impaired or blocked secretion by hepatocytes.
+Tocofersolan is a polyethylene glycol derivative of α-tocopherol and is the synthetic water-soluble version of [DB11251].
+Tocofersolan is used to treat vitamin E deficiency due to malabsorption in children with congenital or hereditary chronic cholestasis.
+The product was approved by the European Medicines Agency (EMA) in June 2009 under the brand name Vedrop.
+In addition, the drug has antioxidant properties and is therefore a common ingredient in cosmetics and pharmaceuticals.
+Besides the above uses, sodium tocopherol sulfate (tocofersolan) has been investigated as a promising drug delivery and absorption enhancer [MSDS].

 C35H58O6